|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Bacon-wrapped sausages are a perfect dish for brunch or breakfast, served with scrambled eggs, toast, and a fruit salad.
 Smoked sausages, bacon, and brown sugar are the core ingredients in a recipe that's sure to be a hit.
 They can also make a nice lunch when served with greens or a side of steamed vegetables.
-They're really versatile in terms of when you serve them, whether as appetizers for holiday gatherings and with honey-mustard, homemade ketchup, or spicy salsa.
+They're really versatile as appetizers for holiday gatherings and go well with honey mustard, homemade ketchup, or spicy salsa.

 It may be tempting to do so, but try to avoid using precooked ingredients in this recipe.
 They're not as tasty, and the bacon in particular needs to be only very partially cooked.
 This way, it will meld with the little sausages as everything cooks.